nickydraz/Mobile_App_Project_4/README.md

 - Stationary Sprite
   - (231, 70) (293, 70)
   - (231, 126) (293, 126)

-<h2>Completed Steps</h2>
-- Stage 1: Spawns at a fixed location, fires towards the location the player taps
-- Stage 2: Spawns at a fixed location.
-Fires in a straight line
-- - Multiple types of enemies
-  - Stage 1: Enemies spawn in random locations and remain stationary
-  - Stage 2: Enemies spawn as in Stage 1.
-- Count how many times the player shoots
-- Count how many enemies the player hits
-- Count how many enemies the player kills
-- Track time during stages
-- Multiple Stages
-  - Stage 1: Player and enemies spawn. each enemy killed adds time.
-  - Stage 2: Player and enemies spawn.

-- Notes:
-  - You may use simple hit detection object.dest.contains(object.position)
-  - Limit the number of player projectiles on the screen at a given time
-  - Must have multiple enemy graphics

 <h2>Spit</h2>
   - (0, 150) (45, 150)
   - (0, 167) (45, 167)